Nyamuragira: 2024 caldera overflow

 On July 26, 2024, lava began to overflow the northern caldera rim and flowed towards the northwest.
 This was accompanied by a large increase in effusive lava output.
 The flow advanced 5 km in the first day.

+2026 eruption

+On January 21, 2026, it was reported that an ongoing eruption was taking place at Nyamulagira.
+Incandescence was observed on the caldera floor and active lava flow up to 8 km from the crater rim.
+With reports from January 19, 2026, of lava flows extending as far as 10 km.

 Etymology

-The name "Nyamulagira" originates from the Mashi language, spoken by the Bashi people of the Kivu region.
-According to oral histories and traditional tales, it is derived from the verb kulagiriza, which means "to cause suffering".
+The name "Nyamulagira" originates from the Mashi, spoken by the Bashi people of the Kivu region.
+According to oral histories and traditional tales, it is derived from the verb kulagiriza, which means "to cause suffering"..

 Oral traditions report that during the volcano's eruptions, local people would exclaim "Rwamalagiriza" or "Namalagiriza" to express their distress in the face of the disasters caused by lava flows.
 This phrase, passed down through stories, means "misfortune has befallen me" or "I am suffering".

 The evolution of "Rwamalagiriza" into "Nyamulagiriza" and finally into "Nyamulagira"—literally meaning "the one who causes suffering" to refer to the volcano—is documented in the accounts of local communities.